Join Here | Log In

 I’ve mentioned several times that there’s been a shift in our modern diet to eating more omega-6 fatty acids (corn oil, soybean oil, etc) and less omega-3.
 Part of the problem is that we don’t get enough DHA and EPA in the diet, but the other half of the equation is an excessive amount of Omega 6’s.

 The enzymes that convert the omega-3 fatty acids into pro-resolving enzymes are the same enzymes that convert some of the omega-6 fatty acids, such as arachidonic acid, into pro-inflammatory lipids.
-For example, ALOX12 is essential in the conversion of DHA into maresin 1 (pro-resolving mediator), but it also is part of how arachidonic acid is converted into 12-HETE, which is a pro-inflammatory and involved in inflammation and immune cell recruitment.[ref]
+For example, ALOX12 is essential in the conversion of DHA into maresin 1 (pro-resolving mediator), but it is also part of how arachidonic acid is converted into 12-HETE, which is a pro-inflammatory and involved in inflammation and immune cell recruitment.[ref]

 Thus, the type of fat you eat (omega-6 oils vs. omega-3) interacts with your ability to convert the lipids into both pro-inflammatory and pro-resolving lipid mediators.